 The collection pouch must be changed, and the stoma cleaned, each time the pouch fills up.
-The schedule for changing collection pouches varies for each person, from every 3 to 24 hours.
+The schedule Start Printed Page 51680for changing collection pouches varies for each person, from every 3 to 24 hours.
 If the collection pouch is not emptied when it fills, and the stoma cleaned thoroughly and timely, the accumulation of waste can lead to infection.

 There are estimated to be 750,000 ostomates in the United States.
 While there are no statistics on the number of ostomates who use air transportation, it is likely that a large proportion of these individuals currently are unable to travel by air because they cannot carry scissors needed to care for their condition.
 TSA has heard from individuals with ostomies that they avoid air travel in part because they cannot have the scissors they need.